Senforsce/orch8rion/_docs/content/docs/architecture.md

 we can preserve resources by making sure that work is done exactly once, regardless of how many times it is required.

-Orchestrion addresses this by starting a _job server_, which uses the [NATS][nats] protocol and stays up for the entire duration of the build.
+Orch8rion addresses this by starting a _job server_, which uses the [NATS][nats] protocol and stays up for the entire duration of the build.
 That server is responsible for the following aspects: